*results may vary

 what does botox cosmetic correct?

 BOTOX® Cosmetic is the most popular cosmetic procedure in the United States and certainly one of our most requested procedures.
-Safe, quick and effective, BOTOX® eliminates or reduces wrinkles and facial lines for up to three to four months with no downtime or surgery and little to no discomfort.
+Safe, quick and effective, BOTOX® reduces wrinkles and facial lines for up to three to four months with no downtime or surgery and little to no discomfort.
 Through a series of tiny injections, BOTOX® affords you a refreshed look by smoothing frown lines between the eyebrows, horizontal forehead lines, crow’s feet lines around the eyes, and lines around the mouth.

 Facial lines and wrinkles: Botox is the most popular non-surgical cosmetic procedure in the United States and one of our most frequently requested services.
-Quick, safe, easy and effective, Botox reduces or eliminates facial lines and wrinkles for three to four months (infrequently longer) with no downtime and little to no discomfort.
+Quick, safe, easy and effective, Botox reduces facial lines and wrinkles for three to four months (infrequently longer) with no downtime and little to no discomfort.
 Through a series of tiny injections, Botox gives you a rejuvenated look by smoothing worry lines around the mouth, frown lines between the eyebrows, crow’s feet beneath the eyes, horizontal lines across the forehead, and lines on the neck.

 Facial sculpting and elevation of facial structures: Botox can also be used to sculpt the face by selectively relaxing specific facial muscles that position facial structures in an undesirable place.
 For example, the outer eyebrows and corners of them mouth can be elevated by relaxing the depressor muscles that pull them down.